asnaeb/dynamodb-local/README.md

 # Javascript
 The Javascript API can be run from Node >= 14.
 The package exports a single class called `DynamoDBLocal` and the `DynamoDBOptions` interface for Typescript.
 ## `DynamoDBLocal`
 To use the default install location (recommended), You won't need to instantiate the class, just use its static methods.
 The methods return promises and may prompt to the console.
+If the returned promises reject, errors are automatically printed to the console so you don't need to `catch (error) {console.log(error)}`
 ```javascript
 import {DynamoDBLocal} from '@asn.aeb/dynamodb-local'